cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 thumb: /files/diy-gamma-zeta.webp
 ---

-in developing [my language, kscript](https://github.com/chemicaldevelopment/kscript), I wanted to have the [Riemann Zeta Function](https://en.wikipedia.org/wiki/Riemann_zeta_function) and [Gamma Function](https://en.wikipedia.org/wiki/Gamma_function) available as part of the standard library. so, I implemented it!
+in developing [my language, kscript](https://github.com/chemicaldevelopment/kscript), i wanted to have the [Riemann Zeta Function](https://en.wikipedia.org/wiki/Riemann_zeta_function) and [Gamma Function](https://en.wikipedia.org/wiki/Gamma_function) available as part of the standard library. so, i implemented it!

 our basic workflow is: